Kathy Bassett: Lovin’ Maybell

 It contains news items about people living in the area, meeting dates and times, and general information for those who live here.

 It includes pages written by individuals in the surrounding area.
-About 160 newsletters are mailed each of the 10 months they publish.
+Approximately 160 newsletters are mailed each of the 10 months they publish.

-If you would like to read this newsletter, visit www.
+If you would like to read this newsletter, please visit http://www.maybellwomensclub.com.

 The fun part about living in Maybell is all about the people.

 They are fun-loving, warm and generous.
 Of course, you have your grouches, but doesn't every town?
 So what?
 We still love the grouchy ones, too.

 We have people who volunteer to help, and those who sit back and complain about how things are done.
 Doesn't every town own a few of those?

 So having given you all a brief picture of our wonderful Maybell, I wanted to tell you that the Maybell seniors once again hosted chili suppers at the community center for the many hunters who camped in our park and passed through town.

 One hunter said he could smell our good food clear over in the park.

 We always look forward to these suppers because they are a real hoot and provide much entertainment.
 Many of the locals also attend and support the suppers.